peasantbird/tp/docs/UserGuide.md

 1. Download the latest `rtpm.jar` [here](https://github.com/AY2324S1-CS2103T-F11-3/tp/releases/tag/v1.3(trial)).

-1. Copy the file to the folder you want to use as the _home folder_ for your RTPM.
+1. Copy the file to the folder you want to use as the _home folder_ for RTPM.

 1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar rtpm.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>